 Go out Main gate and take a left.
 You will go one block and see blue tiles.
 This is "Blue Street."
-Take a right on blue street and walk through 4 stop lights and it will be on your right hand side.
-They speak English, and are very helpful to Americans.
+Take a right on blue street and walk through 4 stop

 It is also a good idea to ask people how many minutes they generally use for reference when signing up for a plan.
 The plans may be a little more expensive than the U.S. and offer less monthly minutes.

-4. The housing office offers two different briefs.
-The first brief is at 8:30 daily except for the first Wed. of the month for information about living off-base.
-There is another brief at 2:00 daily for information about living on-base.
-The off-base brief is mandatory if you choose to live offbase and the on-base brief is also mandatory if you choose to live at one of the Navy Housing sites.
+To lower costs, other options that may be available to you are WhatsApp, Facebook Messenger, and Facetime.

+- 4. The housing office offers two different briefs.
+The first brief is for accompanied active duty members at 0900 daily with a check in time of 0845.
+For unaccompanied members, they can complete an online brief or in person one on one brief with an off-base representative on a walk-in basis during business hours.
 Check with housing as sometimes times/procedures change.
-You will need a copy of your orders and a copy of your Dependent Entry Approval message to attend the briefings.

-5. If you have young children, call the Hourly Child Development Center (CDC: 241-4101) and make sure your child/children have daycare reservations set up during the Area Orientation Brief (AOB) class that you must attend.
+You will need a copy of your orders and a copy of your DEA message to attend the briefings. - 5.
+If you have young children, call the Hourly Child Development Center (241-4101) and make sure your child/children have daycare reservations set-up during the Area Orientation Brief (AOB) class that you must attend.

-(Your sponsor will sign you up for the class and inform you of the date and location.)
+(Your sponsor will sign you up for the class and inform you of the date and location).
 You need to provide an immunization record for each child.
 Some sponsors will book a reservation for your children at the CDC before you arrive, since it tends to book up quickly!
-(See -Childcare in Japan section.)
+(See Childcare in Japan section).
 Usually, before using the centers, you need to have an orientation and provide your LES, but that is not required for AOB.
 The cost of sending your child/children to the CDC or Youth Center is covered by vouchers you will receive each day at AOB.
-You will need a copy of your orders and a copy of your Dependant Entry Approval message when registering your children at the CDC or Youth Center.
+You will need a copy of your orders and a copy of your DEA message when registering your children at the CDC or Youth Center.

-6. Set up your banking in Japan.
+- 6. Set up your banking in Japan.

-- Navy Federal: 243-3333 (ATM will issue dollars only) - Community Bank: 243-4585 (ATMs will issue Yen or US Dollars) - ATM Locations-on base - Auto port - Community Bank Commissary - Navy Federal NEX - Community Bank PSD - Community Bank Navy Federal (across from McDonald's) - Drive Through ATM (behind Base Security, next to SRF parking garage) - Community Bank ATM at the entrance of the main gate
+- Navy Federal: 243-3333 (ATM will issue dollars only)

+- Community Bank: 243-4585 (ATMs will issue Yen or US Dollars)

+- ATM Locations on base

+- Auto Port

+- Community Bank Commissary

+- Navy Federal NEX

+- Community Bank PSD

+- Community Bank Navy Federal (across from McDonald's)

+- Drive Through ATM (behind Base Security, next to SRF parking garage)

+- Community Bank ATM at the entrance of the main gate